No evidence for p- or d-wave dark matter annihilation from local large-scale structure: Conclusions

 In this work we have demonstrated the constraining power of the full halo field on velocity-dependent dark matter annihilation through a full-sky field-level inference, and obtained constraints which are several orders of magnitude tighter than alternative probes.
 Future work should be dedicated to higher-resolution inferences using the most constraining (highest mass) objects, incorporating other observations to constrain and marginalise over the density and velocity profiles, as well as investigating the case of Sommerfeld-enhanced annihilation channels as proposed in \citep{Facchinetti2022,Lacroix_2022}.

-The dominant systematic uncertainty in our analysis is the density field reconstruction (in particular its ability to reproduce high halo masses accurately), and hence future work should focus on understanding and improving this modelling (see \citep{Stopyra_2023}).
-Since anisotropic motions and baryonic processes can increase the $J$ factor and hence the predicted signal, more precise modelling of these effects may achieve tighter constraints even with the same data.
+The dominant systematic uncertainty in our analysis is the density field reconstruction (in particular its ability to reproduce high halo masses accurately), and hence future work should focus on understanding and improving this modelling.
+Indeed there are promising developments within the \texttt{BORG} framework: not only has \cite{Stopyra_2023} largely addressed the cluster mass overprediction problem (see Sec.~\ref{sec:cluster_masses}), but a new reconstruction \texttt{Manticore} has recently been released~\cite{Manticore} and demonstrated to be the premier local-Universe reconstruction according to a diverse range of metrics (see also \cite{VFO}).
+This bodes well for future, even more precise constraints on dark matter properties from field-level inference in the local Universe.